 - A recognition of the need for, and an ability to engage in life-long learning

 - An ability to use the techniques, skills, and modern engineering tools necessary for engineering practice.

 Civil engineering includes the planning, design, construction, maintenance, and operation of large and permanent engineering projects of our civilization.
 Civil engineers are in demand wherever there are people.
 The major subdivisions of civil engineering are structural, geotechnical, environmental, sanitary, water resources, and transportation engineering.

 The civil engineer is responsible for such projects as bridges and large buildings, dams, and other river and harbor work, municipal water supply and sanitation facilities, streets, highways, and other transportation facilities.
 On many projects, civil engineers work in close cooperation with engineers and scientists from other fields.
-The Civil Engineering program at NDSU is accredited by the Engineering Accrediting Commission of the Accreditation Board for Engineering and Technology (ABET).
+The B.S. in Civil Engineering program at NDSU is accredited by the Engineering Accreditation Commission of ABET, http://www.abet.org.